 Listen to the Audio

-A centrally located thermostat of which there are a range of choices is the brains behind a hydronic heating system.
+A centrally located thermostat of which there is a range of choices is the brains behind a hydronic heating system.
 When a thermostat control detects that the room temperature has become lower than the target temperature set by programming your control unit – it will call for heat from the boiler to be pumped through the system until the target temperature is met.

 The Role of a Hydronic Heating Boiler

-In this case the Immergas internal hydronic heating gas boiler is going to turn on much like an instantaneous hot water system.
-By burning gas it transfers heat energy into the water.
+In this case, the Immergas internal hydronic heating gas boiler is going to turn on much like an instantaneous hot water system.
+By burning gas, it transfers heat energy into the water.

-With slab heating the boiler is set to raise the water temperature to 50C.
+With slab heating, the boiler is set to raise the water temperature to 50C.
 The boiler has an internal pump which circulates the hot water through the flow and return pipes to a manifold.